hasura/ndc-postgres/benchmarks/component/README.md

 1. build the PostgreSQL data connector Docker image,
 2. start the database with Chinook data,
-3. start the agent using an associated deployment, and
+3. start the agent using an associated ndc_metadata, and
 4. run a benchmark using k6.

 Running without arguments will list available benchmarks.